 2. Anti-androgen medications

 These come with the birth control pill prescription.
-They prevent the androgens from acting on hair follicles.
+They prevent the androgens from acting on hair follicle.

 Some of the side effects with these medications are dry skin, headaches, irregular vaginal bleeding and heartburn.